CD3/config-makover/README.md

   - Recursive parameter substitution.
 Configuration data is stored in a tree and parameter substitution occurs within branches of the tree.
   - Parameter calculation.
 Configuration data can be automatically calculated using Python expressions.
+  - Support for quantities. `config-makover` uses `pint` to allow configuration data to be specified in arbitrary units and converted to the units that your application expects.
   - It is file format agnostic. `config-makover` does not parse configuration files.
 It relies on a "loader".
     If you have a function that can take a string contining the text of your configuration file and return a configuration tree (nested dict and list) then you can use config-makeover.